shamangary/Easy-Label-Ordinality-Regression/README.md

 # Easy-Label-Ordinality-Regression
-A simple python script for labeling relative ordinality between images
+A simple GUI python script for labeling relative ordinality between images

 ## Why labeling expert regression problem is hard?
 1) Only a domain expert is able to give direct score. (e.g. Which one has better muscle?
 Can you score them?)